Skip to main content

 After studying Industrial Design at Leicester College of Art, he took a postgraduate degree in Film and Television at the Royal College of Art, where he met the Brothers Quay and assisted the artist Eduardo Paolozzi.
 From 1971 to 1976 he interspersed researching European Community media projects with working as Film and Visual Arts Officer for Lincolnshire Arts and Film and Video Officer for Greater London Arts.
 In 1976 he became Deputy Head of Production at the BFI Production Board, where he produced numerous films including the features Riddles of the Sphinx (co-d.
 Laura Mulvey/Peter Wollen, 1977) and Radio On (d.
 Chris Petit, 1979).

 In 1979 he founded the London-based Koninck Studios and produced (and occasionally co-directed) the Brothers Quay's first short films, starting with Nocturna Artificialia (1979).
 These were interspersed with award-winning documentaries, including many for Channel Four's Visions strand (1982-85), about Len Lye, Robert Breer, Oskar Fischinger, Andy Warhol and Jan Svankmajer, whose feature film career he then helped establish with Alice (Neco z Alenky, Switzerland, 1987).
-Griffiths would be credited as executive producer on all Svankmajer's subsequent features and many of his post-1987 shorts.
+Griffiths would be credited as executive producer on most of Svankmajer's subsequent films.

-More recently, he produced Patrick Keiller's features London (1994), Robinson in Space (1997) and The Dilapidated Dwelling (2000) and the Chris Petit/Iain Sinclair collaborations The Falconer (1997), Asylum (2000) and London Orbital (2002), while continuing to work with the Brothers Quay on all their films including the breakthrough short Street of Crocodiles (1986) and their feature debut Institute Benjamenta (1995).
+He also produced Patrick Keiller's features London (1994), Robinson in Space (1997) and The Dilapidated Dwelling (2000) and the Chris Petit Iain Sinclair collaborations The Falconer (1997), Asylum (2000) and London Orbital (2002), while continuing to work with the Brothers Quay on their breakthrough short Street of Crocodiles (1986), their feature debut Institute Benjamenta (1995) and many other projects.

 In addition to his film-making activities, Keith Griffiths is a respected authority on art cinema and the avant-garde, having written numerous articles on the subject as well as editing the quarterly journal Film and Video Extra and the book The Brechtian Aspects of Radical Cinema, organising the international conference Video Perspectives and working as a visiting lecturer at the Berlin Summer Film Academy and Northern Media School at Sheffield.
 He won the Observer-Prudential/Arts Council Award for Film in 1994.